ttntm/ttntm/content/blog/11-hugo-leaflet.md

 ### Demo

-> There's a live demo on Netlify, it can be found here: {{< link-underline-ext "leaflet-store-locator.netlify.com" "leaflet-store-locator.netlify.com" >}}
+> As mentioned above, there's a live demo on Netlify.
+It can be found here: {{< link-underline-ext "leaflet-store-locator.netlify.com" "leaflet-store-locator.netlify.com" >}}

 The {{< link-underline-ext "GitHub Repository" "github.com/ttntm/hugo-leaflet-store-locator" >}} requires Hugo to build/run the site; after cloning/downloading it, you can either `hugo server` or `npm run start` in order to view the site on `http://localhost:1313`.